-Network fan-out devices, such as "hubs," to allow students to connect more than one computer to a single network jack, are prohibited without permission from LIS.
+Students may connect one or more computers to the campus wired network from their residence hall room directly to provided network jacks.
+However, network fan-out devices, such as "hubs," or “switches” to allow students to connect more than one computer/device to a single network jack, are prohibited without permission from LIS.
 They can cause serious malfunction of the local network in certain residence halls.
 Discovery of an unauthorized network hub may result in the disconnection of the student's network jack.
 Where possible, LIS will activate a second network jack to accommodate students who have more than one computer.

-No student computer may be configured as a router or set up with modems and software to permit dial-in access to College networks from off-campus.
+No student computer may be configured as a router.
 Students wishing to configure their machines as servers, have fixed IP addresses, or run other operating system software than the conventional Microsoft Windows or Macintosh network client systems must first consult with LIS staff.
 Incorrectly configured machines can cause serious disruptions of the campus network.

 Home networking devices, such as DSL or cable-modem devices, home routers, wireless routers and wireless access points, etc., can cause serious disruption of campus network services.
 The default, "out of the box" configurations of many of these are such that, if connected directly into the campus network, they can disable network access for an entire subnet.
 No such device may be connected to the campus network without prior consultation and approval of LIS network management staff.
 Discovery of unauthorized devices may result in immediate disconnection of network service.
 If a device is found to be disrupting network services, it will immediately be disconnected from the network while LIS staff members attempt to contact the owner.